 The 2022 Mercury Prize: Who are the nominees?

-After its last-minute postponement due to Queen Elizabeth’s death last month, the 2022 Mercury Prize ceremony has been confirmed to take place at the Eventim Apollo in Hammersmith on Tuesday, 18 October.
+After its last-minute postponement due to Queen Elizabeth’s death last month, the 2022 Mercury Prize ceremony has been confirmed to take place on October 18th at the Eventim Apollo in Hammersmith, London.

-The Mercury Prize is an annual music prize celebrating the best albums released in the United Kingdom by a British or Irish act.
-Created in 1992, previous winners include Wolf Alice with Visions of a Life (2018), Dave with Psychodrama (2019) and Arlo Parks with Collapsed in Sunbeams (2021).
+The Mercury Prize is an annual music prize celebrating the best album released in the United Kingdom by a British or Irish act.
+Created in 1992, previous winners have included Wolf Alice with Visions of a Life (2018), Dave with Psychodrama (2019) and Arlo Parks with Collapsed in Sunbeams (2021).

 Here is a rundown of this year’s shortlist:

-The third solo album from Harry Styles ‘Harry’s House’ was released in May 2022.
-Both the album and lead single ‘As It Was’ topped the UK charts with the track becoming the most streamed track by a male on Spotify in 24 hours.
+The third solo album from Harry Styles, ‘Harry’s House’, which was released in May 2022.
+Both the album and lead single ‘As It Was’ topped the UK charts with the track also becoming most streamed tracked by a male on Spotify in 24 hours.
 Showcasing a noticeable growth from his two previous solo albums, home, for Styles, appears to be a state of mind that we have been lucky enough to gain insight to.

-This April, jazz pianist Fergus McCreadie’s third studio album ‘Forest Floor’ was released.
+Released in April 2022, jazz pianist Fergus McCreadie’s third studio album ‘Forest Floor’.
 The record debuted at number one on the UK’s Official Jazz and Blues Album Chart Top 30 and is said to be strongly influenced by Scottish traditional music.

-Joy Crookes’ debut album ‘Skin’ was released in October 2021.
-Featuring the singles ‘Feet Don’t Fail Me Now’ and ‘When You Were Mine’, this modern soul-jazz record was praised by critics upon release due to its subject matter, production, and Crookes’ vocal performance.
+Joy Crookes’ debut album ‘Skin’ which was released in October 2021.
+Featuring the singles ‘Feet Don’t Fail Me Now’ and ‘When You Were Mine’, this modern soul-jazz record was praised by critics upon release due to its subject matter, production and Crookes’ vocal performance.

-Singles ‘Payback’ and ‘Silk’ are featured on Kojey Radical’s latest project ‘Reason to Smile’.
-This is the East London musician’s defining project, particularly showcasing his impressive lyricism as he has been welcomed into the British hip-hop music scene.
+Featuring the singles ‘Payback’ and ‘Silk’, Kojey Radical’s latest project ‘Reason to Smile’.
+This is the east London’s musician’s defining project, particularly showcasing his impressive lyricism as he has been welcomed into the British hip-hop music scene.

-Second album from rock duo Amy Love and Georgia South, best known as Nova Twins released ‘Supernova’ in June 2022.
-The album was praised by NME for its dynamic and experimental nature as the twins blend genres to generate a sound specific to them.
+Second album from rock duo Amy Love and Georgia South, best known as Nova Twins, ‘Supernova’, released in June 2022.
+The album was praised by NME for its dynamic and experimental nature as the twins bend and blend genres to generate a sound specific to them.

-Released in October 2021, Sam Fender’s second album ‘Seventeen Going Under’ includes lead single and title track ‘Seventeen Going Under’.
-This album was already named ‘Best Album in the World’ at this year’s NME Awards.
+Released in October 2021, Sam Fender’s second album ‘Seventeen Going Under’.
+Including lead single and title track ‘Seventeen Going Under’, this album was already named ‘Best Album in the World’ at this year’s NME Awards.

 Image Credits: Mercury Prize Awards